laramontana/laramontana.github.io/_posts/2017-12-06-why_not_only_use_classes_in_js.markdown

 // function
 ```

-Which means that if we call `new Robot()` now the exact same process will start, which was described earlier for prototype.
+Which means that now if we call `new Robot()` the exact same process, which was described earlier for prototype, will start.
 This is important to keep in mind while working with classes, to stay confident and in control of what is happening behind the scenes, as well as to understand some limitations and scope-wise pitfalls of class pattern.